How to Move Images in Google Docs

-Moving Images in Google Docs — The How To’s
+How to Move Images in Google Docs — Step-by-step Guide

-Step 1: First, import the image from your device to Google Docs by clicking the Insert button on the menu bar.
+Step 1: First, import your image by clicking on “Insert” in the main menu

-Step 2: After opening the photo, you’ll then see it on the document where you left the blinking cursor at.
+Step 3: After opening the image, you’ll then see it on the document where you left the blinking cursor

 By default, Google Docs places the pictures you add in line with the text.